-About Java Agents and the PingOne Advanced Identity Cloud
+About Java Agents and PingOne Advanced Identity Cloud

-PingOne Advanced Identity Cloud simplifies the consumption of ForgeRock as an Identity Platform.
+PingOne Advanced Identity Cloud simplifies the consumption of an identity platform.
 However, many organizations have business web applications and APIs deployed across multiple clouds, or on-premise.
-This guide provides an example of how to use Java Agents with the PingOne Advanced Identity Cloud, without changing the architecture of the agent-based model.
+This guide provides an example of how to use Java Agent with the PingOne Advanced Identity Cloud, without changing the architecture of the agent-based model.